jordanmkainos/test/README.md

 # **The Future** #
 ---
-Publication of a blog investigating each of the five use cases presented here, with detailed performance metrics and exploration into the various benefits associated with scenario.
+Publication of a blog investigating each of the five use cases presented here, with detailed performance metrics and exploration into the various benefits associated with each scenario.

 # **Contact Information** #
 ---